sparkfabrik/company-playbook/content/procedures/employee-onboarding.md

 * Software Developer
 * Lead developer
-* C-Level or other management board function
+* C-Level or other management / board function

-When in doubt, ask a HR representative.
+When in doubt, ask your HR representative.

 ### Branded LinkedIn banner